 We continue this Chrismukkah holiday tradition in our home and my parents’ home as well.
 We gather round the New Year’s tree and exchange gifts on New Year’s day.

+Obviously since this is a Chrismukkah holiday traditions intro, we have to talk about Christmas.
 Since my family doesn’t celebrate Christmas, we spend Christmas eve and Christmas day with Husband’s family.
 It’s great because no one has to argue over whose house we get to go to for Christmas Eve or Christmas morning.

 We all exchange and open Christmas gifts with that side of the family and they even had a giant stocking for Lulu last year.
 Lulu has been talking about going to Canada to celebrate Christmas pretty much since September rolled around.
 I’ve lost track of how many times we’ve watched the Curious George Christmas movie.